qgeissmann/cuisine/mushroom_quiche.md

 * Process:
     1. Slice butter in dice and put it at room temperature
     2. Add all the above ingredients together and mix them with your fingers!
 Ensure no large lumps of unmixed butter remain.
-    3. Roll the doe quite thin.
+    3. Roll the dough quite thin.
 It should make, at least, a 30cm diameter disk.
     4. Precook it in the a 180C oven (10min?) -- mind the large air bubbles!

 Quiche